 As a King fan, I found your analyses of his work fascinating, but some of the most compelling work in America’s Dark Theologian is in the sections dealing with religious socialization.
 What drives your interest in this subject?

 As a sociologist, I’m primarily interested in how people form beliefs about things, how groups form around similar sets of beliefs, and how these groups maintain their beliefs in the face of contradiction, challenge, and outright disconfirmation.
-As I think about horror, science fiction, fantasy—and you could certainly extend this, for instance, to such genres as romance, mystery, and military thrillers—I am more and more struck by how powerful story is as a motivator for group behavior and solidarity.
+As I think about horror, science fiction, fantasy—and you could certainly extend this, for instance, to such genres as romance, mystery, and military thrillers—I am more and more struck by how powerful story is as a motivator for group behaviour and solidarity.
 We are socialized through story.
 That is, we are taught the norms and expectations of our particular group through the stories we are told as children, and those we pass on to our own offspring.
 And that includes, most importantly, religious stories.
 Which is to say, religious beliefs are not based on fact—no matter what ardent believers say.
 They are based on the multitude of stories we have told about how we think things work in the world.

 What I find particularly compelling in King’s work are the number of times religious socialization goes wrong, when it produces precisely the opposite result to what it intends.
 A quintessential example of this is Jack Torrance’s experience of Roman Catholic catechism class in The Shining.